Energy-efficient laundry tips for washing and drying

 Top energy-efficient washing tips

-- Only wash when the drum is full!
+- Only wash when the drum is full.
 Even if your washing machine can detect the weight of the load and reduce the water consumption accordingly, half-loads will use the same amount of electricity.
-As a result this is not an energy efficient approach to laundry.
+So try to only use the washing machine for full loads.

-- Heavily-soiled garments should be treated before you sling them in the washing machine with a suitable detergent (or even soap).
-This will help to remove the need to rewash items that emerge from the washing cycle still stained.
+- Treat stained garments first.
+Heavily-soiled garments should be treated with a suitable detergent, or even soap, before you sling them in the washing machine.
+This will help to reduce the need to rewash items that emerge from the washing cycle still stained.

-- For energy-efficient drying, select the fastest spin mode possible.
+- Select the fastest spin mode possible.
 This will mean your clothes come out with less water in them, and so you can reduce the length of time you place damp clothes in the tumble dryer or on warm radiators.

 Top energy-efficient drying tips

-- If you must use the tumble dryer, keep the filters clear of fluff as a build-up will affect the efficiency of the machine and increases the drying time.
+- Clear out the filters regularly.
+Keep the filters clear of fluff, as a build-up will affect the efficiency of the machine and increase the drying time.

 - Avoid drying small loads.
 Larger loads may take proportionally less time overall than lots of shorter small loads.
 A second load immediately after a first load will also be completed more quickly due to the build-up of heat in the machine.

 - Remove the clothes as soon as they are dry.
 If you have a modern tumble dryer, it may continue to turn even once the drying cycle has finished in order to prevent creasing.
 This uses electricity unnecessarily so remove the clothes as soon as they are dry.
 You should also ensure you’re not leaving the dryer is on for longer than is necessary.

 - Consider investing in a newer machine.
-If you have an older machine, typically over ten years old, it may not be energy-efficient.
-Modern versions are energy-rated from A-G so it may be worth investing for long-term energy savings in an up-to-date dryer with a high energy-rating which will offer a more efficient performance.
+If you have an older dryer - typically over ten years old - it may not be energy-efficient.
+Modern versions are energy-rated from A-G, so it may be worth investing in an up-to-date dryer with a high energy-rating which will offer a more efficient performance.